-We all go through rough financial patches.
+No, you typically can’t pay your monthly minimum payment with a credit card.
+However, there are ways around that if you get a little creative.
+Needless to say, paying a credit card with a credit card is usually a bad idea.
+However, we all go through rough financial patches.
 Sometimes, paying the bills can seem like a struggle that never ends.
 Even making a minimum payment on your credit card can be difficult.
-That’s when using one credit card to pay another credit card might seem like a good idea.
+That’s when using one credit card to pay another card’s balance might seem like a good idea.

-While this is something that can be done, you should be careful to understand how it works before you proceed.
+If you are in a bind, you can use the methods explained below to pay off your credit card with another credit card.
 Make sure you are aware of the costs involved.
-And understand there are consequences if you merely move debt around rather than actually paying it off.
+And understand there are consequences if you merely move credit card debt around rather than actually paying it off.

-1. Cash advance or a convenience check – Easy but expensive
+Cash advances or a convenience check — easy but expensive

-One of the easiest ways to use your credit card to pay another credit card is through a cash advance.
-You start by withdrawing cash from an ATM using one credit card, deposit that cash into your checking account and then use those funds to pay your other credit card bill.
+One of the easiest ways to use your card to pay another credit card is through a cash advance.
+You start by withdrawing cash from an ATM using a credit card, deposit that cash into your checking account, and then use those funds to pay your other credit card bill.